MitTimmIch/rsschool-cv/cv.md

 }
 ```
 ## About me
-I'm just learning how to design.
-Interested in web, because it is fashionable stylish youthful.
+I'm just learning development.
+I'm interested in web because it's trendy, stylish and youthful.
 I aim to become a junior developer in a year.